Geography at Newcastle provides a lively environment for both physical and human geography research

 International boundaries frame the modern world.
 Although literally at the edges of nation states, rhetorically and metaphorically they may be at their hearts.
 Applications are encouraged from students interested in exploring the historical and contemporary geographies of the delimitation and demarcation of international boundaries, and the politicisation and management of border areas.

 The ways that we remember the past inform our understandings of the present.
 This is particularly clear in our remembering of past wars or our marking of the deaths of those in today’s conflicts.
+It is also apparent in how we remember histories of peacemaking.
 Applications are invited from students interested in exploring how state, church, military, civic authorities and activist groups frame the present as they commemorate and recall the past.

 Applications are invited from students interested in exploring the intellectual history of geopolitical theory: why have ideas developed in certain places, and how they changed as they have ‘travelled’ and been reappropriated in other places?